natemc/qiss-clj/README.md

 Unbounded!
 There is much work to do.
 These are some of the most pressing issues:

-* scope: chain envs, pass them around consistently
+* get rid of :pass-global-env
 * keyed tables
 * by clause in select
 * load/run scripts